 In addition to the business card’s effective earn rate, you should also consider:

 - Unique benefits offered, such as travel insurance for employees.
-Good business reward cards should also offer ancillary benefits for you and those working for you.
+Good business reward cards should also offer ancillary benefits for you and your employees.

 - Other transfer partners that flexible rewards programs have, apart from Qantas and Velocity Frequent Flyer.
-For example, if you fly to Asia often, transferring to Asia Miles or Singapore Airlines KrisFlyer could be beneficial.
+For example, if you frequently fly to Asia, transferring to Asia Miles or Singapore Airlines KrisFlyer could be beneficial.

 - Whether free supplementary cards can be offered to your employees.
 This is useful if you want some of your employees to hold their own business rewards cards when making transactions on behalf of your business.